apptweak/apptweak-api-python-library/README.md

 change the version in the setup.py file

 To put it in prod mode instead of dev, remove tab_build in setup.cfg
-## install package locally
-Navigate into the reportery.

-You shoud be at the same level as :
-- apptweak
-- tests
-- setup.py
-- ...

 ## code structure

 ### \_\_init\_\_.py